Share site

 Javascript is required to view this map.

-Climate & Weather
+Climate & Weather in Lanzarote

 Lanzarote is a year-round sailing area.
 The island has a mild climate, supported by the Sahara temperatures that hit the Gulf Stream.
 There is little rainfall and only slight temperature fluctuations.
 The winters are mild and in summer the sun seems gentle.
-In August the average temperature is 25 °C, in January it is 17 °C. Throughout the year the water temperatures are pleasant between 18 and 22 °C. The fine weather allows for sailing all year round.
+In August the average temperature is 25 °C, in January it is 17 °C. Throughout the year the water temperatures remain between 18 and 22 °C. The fine weather allows for sailing all year round.